Qwellstra/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 3-A function that compars two strings
-Task 4-A fuunction that reverses an array of integers Task 5-A function that changes all letters from lowercase to uppercase
+Task 4-A fuunction that reverses an array of integers Task 5-A function that changes all letters from lowercase to uppercase Task 6-A fucntion that capitalizes all letters of a string